College of Letters & Science

 - One "capstone" course, Linguis 426 or 427.
 This will normally be taken in spring semester of the senior year, after completing the requirements in a. and b., above.

-2. Nine additional elective credits in linguistics courses
+2. Nine additional elective credits

 All students must fulfill the L&S requirement of at least 15 credits of upper-level work in the major completed in residence.
-Linguis 340 and 373; linguistics courses designated "D" (intermediate/advanced) or "A" (advanced); and appropriate courses from other departments defined as "upper level" count toward this requirement (see undergraduate advisor for more information).
+Linguis 340 and 373; courses designated "D" (intermediate/advanced) or "A" (advanced); and appropriate courses from other departments defined as "upper level" count toward this requirement (see undergraduate advisor for more information).

 Students wishing to take Honors in the Major must meet with the department honors advisor to apply for admission to the major for honors, and discuss a plan of study.
 This may be done at any time in the student's undergraduate career, provided the requirements below are met.
 Inquire in 1168 Van Hise Hall or call 262-2292 for information.